ayman/GreatCircles/README.md

 [WWW 2017 tutorial](https://sites.google.com/view/geocycle-www17/home)

 The data in `flights.csv` is fictional.
-Just so you know that Virgin America doesn't have a SFO to SFO flight.
+Just so you know that Virgin America ~~doesn't~~didn't have a SFO to SFO flight.
 There are several good [Airport Databases](http://www.partow.net/miscellaneous/airportdatabase/) around the web too.